emmett-framework/emmett/docs/auth.md

 user.auth_groups()
 ```

-Nonetheless, weppy's `Auth` module also have a finer management for users,
+Nonetheless, Emmett's `Auth` module also have a finer management for users,
 considering permissions:

 ```python